githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/3-dependabot-alerts.md

 In the previous unit, you learned about the different GitHub tools that work together to enable dependency management and how Dependabot helps to automate some of these processes.
 Now, you'll learn about Dependabot alerts.

-If your project relies on external dependencies, then you can use valuable resources trying to monitor them.
+If your project relies on external dependencies, chances are you need to use valuable resources to monitor them.
 This monitoring process is important because you have to be aware of any changes or vulnerabilities in the code.
 It can also be challenging because this code isn't a part of your project.
 GitHub helps to automate this process by monitoring your dependencies and then sending Dependabot alerts when vulnerabilities are detected in your repository.

 Dependabot alerts are generated under two conditions: